onqtam/headjack/docs/why/REPUTATION.md

 # SECTION: Meritocracy / Epistocracy / Noocracy / Technocracy
 ██████████████████████████████████████████████████████████████████

+> "Whoever does a thing best ought to be the one to do it.
+It is criminal to try to get business away from another man—criminal because one is then trying to lower for personal gain the condition of one's fellow man—to rule by force instead of by intelligence." - [Henry Ford](https://www.goodreads.com/quotes/8659213-2-a-disregard-of-competition-whoever-does-a-thing-best)

 > "Noocracy ( where nous means 'wise' and kratos means 'rule' therefore 'rule of the wise' ) is a form of government where decision making is done by wise people.
 The idea is proposed by various philosophers such as [Plato](https://en.wikipedia.org/wiki/Plato), [Gautama Buddha](https://en.wikipedia.org/wiki/The_Buddha), [al-Farabi](https://en.wikipedia.org/wiki/Al-Farabi) and [Confucius](https://en.wikipedia.org/wiki/Confucius)." - [Noocracy, Wikipedia](https://en.wikipedia.org/wiki/Noocracy#:~:text=Noocracy%20(/,and%20Confucius.)